Mariam de Bagration

-Princess Mariam de Bagration (born 27 June 1947 in Madrid) is a Spanish-Georgian noblewoman (tavadi) of the House of Mukhrani.
+Princess Mariam de Bagration (born 27 June 1947) is a Spanish-Georgian noblewoman (tavadi) of the House of Mukhrani.

+Early life

 Princess Mariam was born on 27 June 1947 in Madrid.
 She is a dentist.

 She is a daughter of Prince Irakli Bagration of Mukhrani and Infanta María de las Mercedes de Baviera y Borbón.

+Marriage and issue

 In 1968 she married Spanish Ambassador José Luis Blanco-Briones y de Cuéllar (1935-1985).
 She has one daughter from this marriage: